 To further explore the possibilities raised in Shaping the Future of American Public Education: What’s Next for Changemakers?© this blog series highlights perspectives on education changemaking from stakeholders who are working to improve the education system.
-In this installment, KnowledgeWorks Senior Director of National Policy Lillian Pace, shares her questions about the future of education changemaking and the opportunities that ESSA could provide.
+In this installment, KnowledgeWorks Vice President of Policy and Advocacy Lillian Pace, shares her questions about the future of education changemaking and the opportunities that ESSA could provide.

 In an earlier segment of this series, we asked KnowledgeWorks CEO Judy Peppler and Vice President of Strategic Partnerships and Development Michael DiMaggio, to reflect on the paper from the lens of their experiences working alongside education changemakers over the years.